 Kate has been so retro crafty lately that, I admit, I got kinda jealous.
 I can be retro crafty, too!
 Really!
 I was a Girl Scout for like 9 years, in the 1960s and 1970s — the crafting nirvana heyday.
 Pretty much the only five things we did at Girl Scouts, in order of time spent, were: (1) Craft, (2) Craft, (3) Craft, (4) Sell cookies, (5) Go camping.
 Notice the emphasis on crafting.
 There were only three TV channels.
 There were no video games or cell phones.
 We kids rode our bikes, we did crafts, we read books.
 Now there.
 Don’t I sound like the old fart.
 Still, yes, alas, I recognize that I will never compete with Kate’s native talents.
-That girl is really really good.
 Nonetheless, I craft on, best I can, another poster girl for womankind who ain’t so great at crafts but still keep on tryin’.
 I have long had the idea in mind for this craft: Drill a hole in a vintage metal souvenir plate and insert a handle thingie — everything purchased from the Goodwill, of course.
 It was easy — even the drilling part.
 The drilling part was Exciting.

 - Vintage metal souvenir plate.
 You could also use glass.
 The prospect of drilling through glass scares me.
 But I may give it a try soon.